Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 7. Define the recovery point objective (RPO) for the database.

-• The setting of the ARCHIVE_LAG_TARGET parameter controls the maximum number of seconds permitted before the current online logfile must be switched and archived.
+• The setting of the ARCHIVE_LAG_TARGET parameter controls the maximum number of seconds permitted before the current online log file must be switched and archived.

-To minimize the frequency of switching and archiving, along with the accompanying checkpoint operation, Oracle online redo logfiles generally get sized quite large (1024M, 4096M, 8192M, and so on).
-In a busy database environment logs are still likely to switch and archive every few seconds or minutes, but in a less active database they might go hours or days before the most recent transactions are archived, which would dramatically decrease archival frequency.
-Setting ARCHIVE_LAG_TARGET is therefore recommended to ensure a consistent RPO is achieved.
-A setting of 5 minutes (300 seconds) is a prudent value for ARCHIVE_LAG_TARGET, ensuring that any database recovery operation can recover to within 5 minutes or less of the time of failure.
+To minimize the frequency of switching and archiving, along with the accompanying checkpoint operation, Oracle online redo log files generally have a large size (for example, 1,024M, 4,096M, or 8,192M).
+In a busy database environment, logs are still likely to switch and archive every few seconds or minutes.
+In a less active database, they might go hours or days before the most recent transactions are archived, which would dramatically decrease archival frequency.

 SQL> alter system set archive_lag_target=300 scope=both;